 - Grow a thick skin, we know it is horrible you can shed it like a snake once you have a job.
-Rejection is an intense and tough experience but it is inevitable and you will have to just brush it off and move on very rapidly or time will win out and your self-esteem begins to feel very fragile.
+Rejection is an intense and tough experience, but it is inevitable, and you will just have to brush it off and move on very rapidly otherwise time will win out, and your self-esteem will begin to feel very fragile.

-- If you really enjoyed your interview or would love the job more than anything else in the world then a follow-up email after your interview will not go amiss.
-If you can send it directly to the interviewer.
+- If you enjoyed your interview or would love the job more than anything else in the world, then a follow-up email after your interview will not go amiss particularly if you can send it directly to the interviewer.
 Don't be smarmy, be genuine, thank them for their time, reiterate that it was a pleasure to meet them and that you particularly liked x, y or z.

-- You may not get exactly what you want as your first or even second job but it is a given truth that it is always going to be easier to get a job and then look for a new one once you have one.
-So, take the job gain experience, up-skill and then look for the next role whilst being paid!
+- You may not get your perfect job as your first or even second job, but it is a given truth that it is always going to be easier to get a job and then look for a new one once you have one.
+So, take the job gain experience, up-skill and then look for the next role while being paid!

-- If you find interviews nerve wracking find someone who will help you practice, a friend, family member or possibly a teacher.
+- If you find interviews nerve-wracking find someone who will help you practice, a friend, family member or possibly a teacher.

-- Whilst you have time check out your interview clothing, clean shoes, tights without holes, a clean suit and if appropriate a tie.
+- While you have time check out your interview clothing, polished shoes, tights without holes, a clean suit and if appropriate a tie.
 Have everything ready so that you are prepared and not stressing out a few hours before your important meeting.